Interference-Aware Opportunistic Random Access in Dense IoT Networks: Analysis of Aggregate Throughput Scaling Law

-\emph{Remark 5:} The pre-log term $1-\epsilon$ corresponds to the successful decoding probability, which can be interpreted as a penalty of random access without any coordination.
+\emph{Remark 5:} The pre-log term $1-\epsilon$ represents the successful decoding probability, which can be regarded as a penalty of random access without any coordination.
 This penalty cannot be totally resolved because there is always a non-zero probability of unsuccessful decoding caused by the excessive inter-cell interference generated by random transmission (refer to (\ref{eq_Q_star}) in Appendix B).
-This is a distinctive phenomenon of multi-cell \emph{random access}, compared to the multi-cell multiple access scenario where each base station performs user selection.
+This is a distinctive phenomenon of multi-cell \emph{random access}, compared to the multi-cell multiple access scenario in which each base station performs user scheduling.

 To increase the successful decoding probability, we can decrease $\epsilon$ by selecting a larger $\nu^*$ according to (\ref{eq_Q}).
-However, this results in a lower PHY data rate $R$ in (\ref{eq_discrete_R}) that affects the resulting aggregate PHY throughput.
+However, this results in a lower PHY data rate $R$ in (\ref{eq_discrete_R}) that affects the resulting aggregate throughput.
 Thus, we need to carefully balance this trade-off between $\epsilon$ and $\nu^*$ when selecting system parameters in practice.
-Nevertheless, it is sufficient to assume a finite $\nu^*$ leading to an arbitrarily small $\epsilon>0$ to analyze our PHY throughput scaling result.
+Nevertheless, it is sufficient to assume a finite $\nu^*$ leading to an arbitrarily small $\epsilon>0$ to analyze our throughput scaling result.